granatumx/scripts/README.md

 This approach allows you to isolate the components of the system and reduce side-effects.
 If you edit one container when running with the `--rm` option, content may not persist (except through [volumes](https://docs.docker.com/storage/volumes/)).

+You can determine errors with running the taskrunner or webapp using `errwebapp` or `errtaskrunner`.

+If you have `docker` installed to another location, you can specify where the `docker.sock` file is by overriding `DOCKER_SOCKET` in bash. `export DOCKER_SOCKET="/var/docker.sock" && gx run.sh`.